LilaShiba/summer_work_2018_yr2/README.md

 # Summer Work

-Summer work is broken into 3 parts: programming, questions, and IA.
+Summer work is broken into 3 parts:
+- programming
+- questions
+- IA.
 ![summer](https://pre00.deviantart.net/0be9/th/pre/f/2014/104/4/d/summer_doge_wallpaper_by_nicdroidph-d7eir0s.png)
 - Sources may be shared on slack
 - Your code must be commented on by one of your peers (try using atom & teletype, github, &| or slack)